Matt-Eva/freecreate-go-neo/docs/notes.md

       - There is a high potential for caching this data, either in MongoDB or Redis.
         - This cache could be updated each time a user adds or removes something from their library.
           - This approach could result in stale data, but also only updates library caches when absolutely necessary.

+## Non-Sharded architecture

+All of these problems go away if we simply don't shard Neo4j.

+If we use an Amazon Ec2 i4i.metal instance, we get almost a terabyte of memory and potentially up to 30 TB of ssd storage.

+So, I think it's best to ditch this sharding strategy and just focus on leveraging the full potential of Neo4j.